hexaglot/lakedistrict/README.md

 Todo:
- -- add image to use when nothing returned by google maps -- Display some warning/indication that things havent loaded -- Update the css loading process to use sass/less?
+ -- add image to use when nothing returned by google maps -- Display some warning/indication that things havent loaded -- add linting
- -- clear up the package.json to remove uneeded things -- add linting
- -- clean up the css and layout code
- -- read through remove old code and cleanup variables, remove logging lines -- clear up gmaps.ts?
+ -- clear up gmaps.ts?
- -- Sort tablet mode
  -- comments, write readme
- -- Add rule for copying files to dist - use for data files, images?